Enable or Disable the CI/CD Pipeline for Publishing

 1. Click Menu in the upper right corner and select Settings.

-When others publish to this remote branch, you'll be notified so you can refresh your workspace to pick up their changes.
-This target branch is also preselected in the Publish dialog when you publish your extension, but you can change it.
+In addition, when others publish to this target branch in the remote repo, you'll be notified so you can refresh your workspace to pick up their changes.

 3. If a pipeline exists for the selected target branch, the Enable CI/CD pipeline checkbox displays.

-With the CI/CD pipeline disabled, your extension's sources are merged to the target branch of the workspace's Git repository, selected when you click Publish, then built and deployed directly to the Oracle Cloud Applications instance within your Development environment.
+With the CI/CD pipeline disabled, your extension is merged to the target branch, selected when you click Publish, then built and deployed directly to your Development environment's Oracle Cloud Applications instance.

 As with most other actions, any change you make is logged to the activity stream on the Project Home page.